Kento-Okuyama/Regime_Switching/README.md

 Evaluation of the estimated models
-- compare trajectories of estimated S_{it} and parameters against dropout occurences ... no reliable estimate produced
+- compare trajectories of estimated S_{it} and parameters against dropout occurences
-Lmd not used

 Adding dropout indicator
 - AR(1) model (Kalman filter)